 The origin of the Cuna is obscure, lost in antiquity.
 There are today about 30,000 of them living on their chain of 365 islands lying a mile or so off the Atlantic coast of the Darien Jungle Gap, between Panama and Colombia.
 These islands vary in size from an acre or two to some large enough to accommodate a small village.
 El Porvenir, the largest, has a small airstrip and a tiny crude hotel.
 What records exist indicate that the Cuna fled to the mountains of the Darien region to escape the Conquistadors during the 1500's, then returned to their islands after the collapse of the Spanish empire.
 Today they are the last self-administered nation of Indians in the Western hemisphere.
 Technically a part of Panama, they neither pay taxes to nor suffer representation from the government of Panama.
 They are a closed society, so interbred that a large proportion are born albino.
 The Cuna women, the Mola makers, seldom if ever leave the islands, and it is still forbidden for anyone to spend the night on any of the islands without the knowledge and explicit permission of the responsible island chief.

-Throughout the years Nicholas has maintained his contact with the Cuna and his friend Daniel.
-"My forty-year love affair with the Cuna and their Molas has been one of the high points in my life," says Nicholas.
+Throughout the years Niko maintained his contact with the Cuna and his friend Daniel.
+"My fifty-year love affair with the Cuna and their Molas has been one of the high points in my life," he said.
 "I have owned the very finest Molas, and have placed many of them in other collections where they will be treasured as they deserve.
 The more I have come to know the Cuna, to appreciate their technique, and to discover the humor and wisdom in their impressions, the more I cherish and admire their Molas as the brilliant and joyful work of a group of spirited and aware artists."

 Molas are a beautiful and important cultural expression, the unique visions of the only people in the world whose pictorial art is totally dominated by women.
 As a visual experience, the brilliant color combinations and bold imagery of the Mola are exhilarating.
 Through the efforts of collectors such as Niko Panszczyk, the artistic heritage of this small group of laughing island women -- the Mola makers of San Blas -- may be preserved for the appreciation and inspiration of all mankind for some time to come.

-The Panszczyk Collection is one of the very finest collections of Molas made over the last 30 years, offering a range of Molas from "crafts grade" to the very best "museum grade".
-The interested collector is invited to inquire by email.
-Just click on the image below:
+The Panszczyk Collection is one of the very finest collections of Molas made over the last 40 years, offering a range of Molas from "crafts grade" to the very best "museum grade".